ArjArav98/Issue/README.md

 * If you encounter a 'permission denied' message on Mac OS, you might have to change the permissions of the executable file to 711.
 Once this is over, you will have to go to `System Preferences -> Security & Privacy` and allow Issue to be 'opened anyway'.

 # Potential Contributions
-Feel free to submit an MR for a feature addition or bug.
+Feel free to submit a PR for a feature addition or bug.

 # Tools Used
 * Gitlab APIs